200 South Hamilton Road

 served as both a symbolic honor and a call to action.
 Reece said she

-convened a steering committee in northwest Ohio and urged
+convened a steering committee in northwest Ohio and urged coalition-building

-and help build safety for cyclists.
+safety for cyclists.

 President Bowers, Mayor Jadwin, and Councilmembers presented the

-resolution and proclamation to Nicole Reece on behalf of the City of
+resolution and proclamation to Nicole Reece on behalf of the City of Gahanna.

-Gahanna.
 Attendees applauded.

 D.